conquerv0/NLP_MacroEconIndiactors/Meeting_Notes/RA_Notes.md

 1. Put in Printlocation Infomation, such as DocEdition, ColumnHeader, DocSection. [reference(1546074706)]
 2. For any missing metadata information, fill in NAs.

+> 7.12 Update:
+1. `Extract_Meta`: Store every header in seperate pandas row, then
+2. `Term_Info`: Maybe instead of collecting every information, store the information as a dictionary to retain the structure.

 ### 1.4 Metadata Search on Keywords

 1. Running search based on keywords